 YAMATO CREATES PARTS RECOVERY SYSTEM FOR TOYOTA

-YAMATO fortifies Toyota’s commitment to safety and quality by facilitating the recovery of failed automotive components and transport them from the U.S. to Japan.
+YAMATO fortifies Toyota’s commitment to safety and quality by facilitating the recovery of failed automotive components and transport them from the USA to Japan.

 Toyota needed a pro-active process to monitor and enhance vehicle quality in North America.
 The carmaker needed ongoing and timely access to parts to ensure the highest standards of safety and quality for its customers.